D2-mods/D2-Mira/d2-mira/readme.txt

 VERSION HISTORY:

+v2.0
+- rebalances the ammunitions (optional for IWD:EE)
+- see <here> for details

 v1.0
 - release version
-- tightened parameters for installation

 v0.7
 - fix crash when buying Golden Pantaloons (apparently, buying an unidentified item locks up IWD2)
 - items updated with higher prices
 - items given lore values to get the "magical item" border around the icon in IWD2

-v0.6
-- reorganization of files/folders
-- reordered/renumbered tra file